open-chat-labs/open-chat/frontend/readme.md

 Therefore to run locally you need to run the `npm run dev` tasks for each front end project separately.
 This can be made easier using a process manager such as `pm2`.

-To run locally run `npm i` from the root `frontend` folder then ensure that you have `pm2` installed globally (`npm i -g pm2`), then run `sh ./dev.sh` from the frontend folder.
+To run locally run `npm i` from the root `frontend` folder then run `npm run dev`.
+This will serve the front end from a svelte development server and delegate api calls to a local replica.

-This will do the following:

-    * start dfx
-    * run openchat-shared in dev mode
-    * run openchat-agent in dev mode
-    * run openchat-worker in dev mode
-    * run openchat-client in dev mode
-    * run app in dev mode

-Note that in dev mode, we run _without_ the service worker.
-It should be possible to run via the service worker, but that would involve running against a frontend deployed to the local replica which is not generally what you want for local development.

-To monitor the process you can either run `pm2 monit` from the command line or run `pm2 plus` to get a nice web interface.

-Because all of the dev tasks are started concurrently, it is possible that one will fail because a dependent project is currently building (usually app).
-If this happens it will be apparent in the logs and the failing process will need to be restarted (`pm2 restart app` for example).
-Hopefully this can be improved further as it _is_ possible for pm2 managed processes to signal readiness.

-## Unit Testing

 Unit testing is done using the `jest` framework.
 Tests can be run using either `npm run test` to run the test suite once or `npm run test:watch` to run the tests in watch mode.